-Biotechnology is a broad term for a group of enabling technologies that allows "the application of scientific and engineering principles to the processing of material by biological agents" 18The development of biotechnology can be divided into three generations 19.
+Biotechnology is a broad term for a group of enabling technologies that allows "the application of scientific and engineering principles to the processing of material by biological agents"The development of biotechnology can be divided into three generations.
 3rd generation biotechnology (or "modern" biotechnology) has its

-17 Teece D, Pisano, G (1994) "The Dynamic Capabilities of Firms", Industrial & Corporate Change, Vol.3 No. 3, p537-556.
+&lt;sup>17 Teece D, Pisano, G (1994) "The Dynamic Capabilities of Firms", Industrial & Corporate Change, Vol.3 No. 3, p537-556.

-18 OECD (1992) Biotechnology: International Trends and Perspectives genesis three years after the first software computer.
+&lt;sup>18 OECD (1992) Biotechnology: International Trends and Perspectives genesis three years after the first software computer.
 In 1952, Watson and Crick determined the structure of Deoxyribose Nucleic Acid (DNA), the molecule that acts as a blueprint for virtually all organisms.
 In 1973, Cohen and Boyer published an account of the first successful recombination or splicing of DNA from two species.
 For the first time characteristics could be transferred between unrelated species, and existing characteristics could be altered.
 Cohen and Boyer went on to form Genentech in the US, the first modern "biotech firm".
 The ability to sequence DNA, and "read" the instructions to make the building blocks of life came from the work of Fredrick Sanger at Cambridge University in 1975.
 His technique proved it possible to predict certain characteristics of individuals from studying their DNA.
-Over recent years, DNA sequencing20 has become more efficient and less expensive, leading to the routine sequencing of genes and even entire genomes in laboratories across the world.
+Over recent years, DNA sequencing has become more efficient and less expensive, leading to the routine sequencing of genes and even entire genomes in laboratories across the world.
 The establishment of the Human Genome Project (supported by the US government and the Wellcome Trust) has brought hopes that all 3 billion bases and 100,000 genes of human DNA will be available to the public sector by 2005.
-Meanwhile Human Geneome Sciences (HGS) and Perkin Elmer working in a joint venture hope to complete their own similar program some years earlier to provide novel targets21 for pharmaceutical research22.
+Meanwhile Human Geneome Sciences (HGS) and Perkin Elmer working in a joint venture hope to complete their own similar program some years earlier to provide novel targets for pharmaceutical research.
 Research into the genomes of numerous other species is being undertaken.
-These include animals such as the mouse, and Drosphilla (fruit fly), plants including Arabidopsis, rice, wheat, and soya, micro-
+These include animals such as the mouse, and Drosphilla (fruit fly), plants including Arabidopsis, rice, wheat, and soya, microenzymes and applied microbiology because increasingly used.

-19 Sharp, M (1990) Pharmaceuticals and Biotechnology: Perspectives for the European Industry, SPRU Sussex University:
+&lt;sup>19 Sharp, M (1990) Pharmaceuticals and Biotechnology: Perspectives for the European Industry, SPRU Sussex University:

-$^{1^{\}rm st}$ generation: The use of bacteriological fermentation in processes for producing goods such as wine and cheese; cross breeding of plants and animals to produce offspring with favoured characteristics.

-^{2&}lt;sup>nd generation: The microbiological "revolution" of the late 19th and early 20th centuries brought advances in fermentation techniques, the first vaccines and antibiotic treatments.
-Additionally enzymes and applied microbiology because increasingly used.
+$1^{st}$ generation: The use of bacteriological fermentation in processes for producing goods such as wine and cheese; cross breeding of plants and animals to produce offspring with favoured characteristics. $2^{nd}$ generation: The microbiological "revolution" of the late $19^{th}$ and early $20^{th}$ centuries brought advances in fermentation techniques, the first vaccines and antibiotic treatments.
+Additionally organisms such as yeast (the first completed eukaryotic genome), E.coli, as well as a host of extremeophiles (bacteria with remarkable adaptations to difficult living environments such as volcanic springs or deep ocean trenches).
+The research from such projects provides novel techniques and products not just for the pharmaceutical industry, but the healthcare, agriculture, environmental management, mining, chemical industries too, and it may well find applications in other areas.

-^{3&}lt;sup>rd generation: The discovery of DNA and Genetic engineering, allows transfer of characteristics between species by use of various vectors, and the design of drugs, proteins and therapeutic tools.
+3&lt;sup>rd generation: The discovery of DNA and Genetic engineering, allows transfer of characteristics between species by use of various vectors, and the design of drugs, proteins and therapeutic tools.
+See glossary for definition